affinitydb/doc/terminology.md

 in mvStore to achieve a similar organization.
 A class is a stored query predicate (involving any number of [properties](#property)).
 It is most often defining an [index](#index), although this is not mandatory.
-Classes can be declared at any point in time (both before and after the occurrence of PINs satisfying the predicate).
+Classes can be declared at any point in time (both earlier and later than the occurrence of PINs satisfying the predicate).
 Classes are named according to similar conventions as properties (using URIs).
 Unlike the 'classes' of programming languages such as C++ or java, mvStore classes don't define static _types_, in the sense that they don't establish a binding